Order: Passeriformes Family: Regulidae Status: Breeding in Madeira

 The firecrest is the smallest bird of Madeira and Europe.
 Its differences to the Common Firecrest R. ignicapilla are quite obvious so, in 2003 it was split from a subspecies endemic to Madeira Regulus ignicapillus madeirensis to a full species Regulus madeirensis.

-Due to the old records of Firecrest being referred to as the nominate species and after it being split into two full species there are no confirmed records of the European Firecrest Regulus ignicapillus to Madeira.
+Due to the old records of Firecrest being referred to as the nominate species and after it being split into two full species the first confirmed record of the European Firecrest Regulus ignicapillus to Madeira dates from January 2018.

 Madeira local status by Correia-Fagundes et al, 2021: Very common breeding bird